 UMKC provides a wide variety of resources to help students successfully reach their academic goals.
 Below you will find a short description of these programs and links to their websites for more details.
 For academic policies and specific requirements for your degree program, please see the UMKC Catalog.

 The Center for Academic Development is now Academic Support and Mentoring (ASM)!
-ASM provides UMKC students with several programs designed to improve their academic performance and transition to the University, including: the UMKC Coaching Program, Supplemental Instruction, Math and Science Tutoring, English Tutoring, and the Reading Enhancement Program.
+ASM provides UMKC students with several programs designed to improve their academic performance and transition to the University, including: the UMKC Coaching Program, Supplemental Instruction, Math and Science Tutoring, English Tutoring, Summer Bridge, and the Reading Enhancement Program.
 In addition, ASM administers UMKC's federal grant program, Jumpstart (Americorps), which matches college students with area pre-school children to help them build a strong learning foundation for future success.

 Find out more about Academic Support and Mentoring.